ksb86/shanebarnwell.com/README.md

 # shanebarnwell.com

+This is my personal site/online portfolio.

-## Small application with server and client rendering using react ##
+Server and client rendering using React, Express, Node.js, Webpack, Less and more.